 Screening, diagnosis and treatment of CIN.
 The dynamic and cohort models can accommodate detailed features of screening strategies, including algorithms that are based on a single test or multiple tests (either in parallel or serial).
 The models reflect screening, follow-up and treatment recommendations based on American Cancer Society (ACS), US Preventive Services Task Force (USPSTF) and American Society for Colposcopy and Cervical Pathology (ASCCP) guidelines, but assumptions can be modified flexibly.
 The models both incorporate a detailed post-treatment surveillance component.
 (3)

 Cancer treatment and survival.
 The models include cancer states by stage (I through IV) and conditional probabilities of survival based on stage of detection.
 The models also include a separate state for survivors and cancer-related deaths based on data from the Surveillance, Epidemiology, and End Results (SEER) Program.

 Calibration and validation.
 The Markov model was calibrated by varying HPV incidence, CIN progression and regression rates, and probability of symptoms by cancer stage.
 The parameter set that achieved best visual fit to historic data (in the absence of screening) was selected for analysis.
 The face validity of the models is assessed by comparing model-projected estimates of age-specific HPV prevalence and age-specific cervical cancer incidence, as well as the lifetime risk of cervical cancer, to empirically observed values from SEER.

 Tip: Hover your cursor over the dashed attribute links below for more information.
 View the details of this model in a grid with other cervical models.

-You may be interested in these publications by this modeling group, which were supported by a funding source other than the CISNET grant.
+You may also be interested in these publications by this modeling group, which were not supported by the CISNET grant.